 Do you live outside the Netherlands?
 See how to apply for your second Dutch passport from outside the Netherlands.

 This is how it works for you

-In the municipality of Lochem, the product Exchanging a foreign driving licence falls under the product Applying for a driving licence.Go to Applying to collect a driving licence in the Netherlands
+In the municipality of Lochem, the product Applying for a second passport falls under the product Applying for a new passport or renewing your old o.Go to Applying for a new passport or renewing your old one in the Netherlands

 Questions about this topic?